 [Section 15 amended by No. 113 of 1987 s.
 32; No. 32 of 1994 s.
 3(2).]

-16. Application of Public Service Act 1978 3 and other Acts

-The provisions of sections 10 and 15 do not render the provisions of the Public Service Act 1978 3 or the Superannuation and Family Benefits Act 1938 4 applicable to a person if those Acts did not apply to him on the coming into operation of this Act, or affect the application to him of the provisions of any of those Acts if they applied to him before the coming into operation of this Act.

-[Section 16 amended by No. 113 of 1987 s.
-32; No. 1 of 1995 s.
-35.]
+[16.
+Repealed by No. 28 of 2006 s.
+345.]

 17. Exemption from personal liability

-A person who occupies or has occupied the office of Minister, or Commissioner, or deputy of the Commissioner, or who otherwise exercises or performs or has exercised or performed any power or function conferred or any duty imposed by this Act, is not personally liable for anything done or omitted in good faith in, or in connection with, the exercise or purported exercise of any power or function conferred or purported to be conferred, or the performance of any duty imposed or purported to be imposed, by this Act.
+A person who occupies or has occupied the office of Minister, or CEO, or who otherwise exercises or performs or has exercised or performed any power or function conferred or any duty imposed by this Act, is not personally liable for anything done or omitted in good faith in, or in connection with, the exercise or purported exercise of any power or function conferred or purported to be conferred, or the performance of any duty imposed or purported to be imposed, by this Act.

+[Section 17 amended by No. 28 of 2006 s.
+346.]

 18. Aboriginal Advisory Council

 (1) There shall be established a council, to be known as the Aboriginal Advisory Council, for the purpose of advising the Authority on matters relating to the interests and well-being of persons of Aboriginal descent.